 Your family and friends will never know that this simple sweet Irish soda bread is gluten-free.
 It’s great for St. Patrick’s Day, but it’s also delicious all year long.
 Jump to Recipe

-My dad makes the best Irish Soda Bread and every year my parents host friends and family and make a ridiculous amount of corned beef and cabbage and serve lots of good beer and Irish Soda Bread.
-I have not kept up the tradition of hosting a St. Patty’s Day party since moving to the south but I think I might need to start our own tradition so my kids can get a little dose of their Irish culture.
+My dad makes the best Irish Soda Bread and every year my parents host friends and family and make a ridiculous amount of corned beef and cabbage and serve lots of good beer and this Irish Soda Bread.
+I have not kept up the tradition of hosting a St. Patrick’s Day party since moving to the south but I think I might need to start our own tradition so my kids can get a little dose of their Irish culture.

 Prior to being diagnosed with celiac, I ate my fair share of dry, crumbly Irish Soda Bread – I was definitely concerned that my attempt might meet a similar fate.
 My dad’s bread, however, was always perfect – moist, tasty, lots of flavor.
 The trick – buttermilk.

 But really, isn’t buttermilk the answer to just about everything?
 And if it is local, antibiotic-free buttermilk from happy cows, all the better… We are so lucky to have A LOT of options for local milk here in NC.
 I get mine delivered every Tuesday morning.
 Don’t be afraid to buy buttermilk – it’s great for baking and then you can use it in your pancakes this weekend!

 If you don’t have buttermilk on hand, you can add 2 tablespoons of apple cider vinegar or white vinegar to a small bowl and add 1 1/2 cups of milk.
 Whisk together and let it sit while you get the other ingredients together.